Jadi255/Iraspec/README.md

 ## Installation

 ### Debugging
-Just download or clone the repo and run 'npm install' to install the dependencies (Papaparse and NWJS), then run 'npm install'.
+Just download or clone the repo and run 'npm install' to install the dependencies (Papaparse and NWJS), then run 'npm start'.

 ### Standalone EXE for usage
 A built copy of Ira is distributed via Google Drive by following [this link](https://drive.google.com/file/d/1_20haciRI5P2GPgqUn-7rN2ludg6LgCK/view?usp=share_link).
 Just download the Ira.zip file, extract, and run Ira.exe